-- A. ICTC Executive Director
+A. ICTC / LTA / IVRMA Executive Director

-- Executive Director Report Page 41
+- ICTC Executive Director Report on page 26

-- B. Southern California Association of Governments Page 53
+- B. Southern California Association of Governments

-- SCAG Regional Data Platform (RDP)

-Presented by Kome Ajise, SCAG
+- See attached report on page 38

 - C. California Department of Transportation District 11

-- See attached report Page 56
+- See attached report on page 44

-- D. Commission / Committee Member Reports (if any)
+- D. Committee Member Reports

-VIII.
-ACTION CALENDAR
+VII.
+ICTC ACTION CALENDAR

-A. Transportation Development Act (TDA) and Program Fiscal Audits for FY 2020-21 Page 65
+A. Transportation Development Act (TDA) and Program Fiscal Audits for FY 2020-21 Page 51

-The Management Committee met on March 9, 2022, and forwards this item to the Commission for their review and approval after public comment, if any:
+It is requested that the Management Committee forward this item to the Commission for review and approval after public comment, if any:

-- 1. Receive and file the Transportation Development Act and other program fiscal audits for the Imperial County Transportation Commission, for FY 2020-21. - 2.
-Direct staff to transmit the fiscal audits to the State Controller's Office. - B. Low Carbon Transit Operations Program (LCTOP) Application for FY 2021-22 Funds Page 161
+- Receive and file the Transportation Development Act and other program fiscal audits for the Imperial County Transportation Commission, for FY 2020-21. - 2.
+Direct staff to transmit the fiscal audits to the State Controller's Office. - B. Low Carbon Transit Operations Program (LCTOP) Application for FY 2021-22 Funds Page 118

-The Management Committee met on March 9, 2022, and forwards this item to the Commission for their review and approval after public comment, if any:
+It is requested that the Management Committee forward this item to the Commission for review and approval after public comment, if any:

-- 1. Authorize the ICTC Chairperson to sign the attached resolution. - 2.
-Authorization for the Execution of the LCTOP Project application: Free Fare Program for eligible ICTC administered transit services.
+- 1. Authorize the ICTC Chairperson to sign the attached resolution. - Authorization for the Execution of the LCTOP Project application: Free Fare Program for eligible ICTC administered transit services.